DeanIsMe/Wavepaper_Release/README.md

 ![RainDrops](https://github.com/DeanIsMe/Wavepaper/blob/master/thumbnails/RainDrops.jpg "RainDrops")
 ![Star](https://github.com/DeanIsMe/Wavepaper/blob/master/thumbnails/Star.jpg "Star")

+### Source Code
+The source code is not currently released - but I'm not closed off to the idea.
+This project is hosted on GitHub for ease of distribution.

 ### License

 This work is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nd/4.0/